 top of page

-Parents, family members or other caregivers of children on the autism spectrum are often the first to notice delays in the usual childhood developmental milestones such as speech, eye contact, play with other children or social interactions.
+Parents, family members, or other caregivers are often the first to notice when a child does not meet typical developmental milestones, such as engaging in speech, making eye contact, playing with other children, or participating in social interactions.

-Medical professionals use the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to evaluate autism spectrum disorder in children and the related social communication disorder (SCD).
-ASDs are diagnosed based on a combination of specific behaviours, communication delays and/or developmental disabilities.
+Healthcare professionals use the latest edition of the Diagnostic and Statistical Manual of Mental Disorders, the DSM-5-TR, to assess autism spectrum disorder in children and the related social communication disorder (SCD).
+Diagnosis is based on a specific set of behaviours, communication challenges, and/or developmental delays.

 DIAGNOSTIC CRITERIA – DSM-5